joyboyxbt/vanity_gen/README.md

   --gcp-gpu-job my-gpu-job --gcp-gpu-image gcr.io/myproj/custom-gpu:tag
  ```

+## Address Mode Post-Search Steps

+After running the address search command (e.g., `solana-vanity-seed --prefix SOL --words 12`), you'll see progress updates in the terminal.
+When a matching address is found, the tool will print:

+- The generated public address
+- The private key (for raw mode) or mnemonic phrase

+Take these steps:

+1. Copy and securely store your private key or mnemonic.
+Do not share it.
+2. Import the private key or mnemonic into your Solana wallet (e.g., via `solana-keygen recover`, Phantom, etc.).
+3. Fund your new address with SOL to cover transaction fees.
+4. Use the address for your intended purpose (e.g., NFTs, DeFi, trading).

+_Note: When implementing a Telegram bot, include these steps in the bot's `/help` command._

 ## Search Notifications

 When running a search (via CLI or the interactive wizard), you will see live progress: